-- Basic mobile apps
+- Unattractive mobile apps

 - No split tunneling

-Streaming: does PrivateVPN work on Netflix?
+Streaming: does PrivateVPN work with Netflix?

 If you dig deep in the forums looking for a good VPN for streaming, you will find that PrivateVPN gets mentioned quite often.
 It didn't take too long for me to find out why.